 💡 Formula Breakdown

 - ROW()-3: returns the current row number of the cell where the formula is entered, and subtracting 3 from it adjusts the row number to be relative to the range B4:E12.
-For example, if the formula is in row 4, the result of ROW()-3 would be 1, which corresponds to the fourth row (B4:E4) of the specified range.
+For example, if the formula is in row 4, the result of ROW()-3 would be 1, corresponding to the fourth row (B4:E4) of the specified range.

 =QUERY(B4:F14, "SELECT B, D, F")